National Art Museum of Ukraine: History

 The National Art Museum of Ukraine, which was the first museum in Kyiv to be freely open to the public, was founded at the end of the 19th century by the efforts of Ukrainian intellectuals.

 Museum building was constructed under the project of Moscow architect Petro Boitsov in neo-classic style.
 This project was updated and implemented by Polish architect Władysław Horodecki.
 Sculpture decoration of the frontispiece is performed by Elio Salia.

 The first exhibition on the occasion of the ХІ All-Russian Archaeology Conference took place in incompleted building of Kyiv City Museum of Antiquity and Art in August 1899.
 Official opening and consecration of the institution called Sovereign Emperor Nikolay Aleksandrovich (Nicholas II) Kyiv Art-Industrial and Scientific Museum was held on December 30, 1904.

 In 1919, after the nationalization, museum was called the First State, from 1924 – Taras Shevchenko All-Ukrainian Historical Museum, from 1936 – the State Ukrainian Museum, from 1939 – The State Museum of Ukrainian Art.
 During the Germany occupation of Kyiv in 1942, the museum was integrated with the Russian art collection under the common name the State Museum of East European Art.
 In 1944, the previous museum status was renewed.
 Changes of the museum names reflected the complicated life processes in the country and certain stages of Ukrainian museum work restoration.
 For example, the name changing shows the changes of museum collection's profile and separation of certain parts of this collection for establishment of other Kyiv museums.

 Following Ukrainian independence in 1991, the institution was renamed as the National Art Museum of Ukraine in 1994.

+During the Russo-Ukrainian war, the museum lost all its windows and sustained critical damage to its skylights and plaster walls following a Russian air attack on May 24, 2026.